Joosshh16/DevOps/Kubernetes/deployments/README.md

 ## Deployment Yaml File

-1. In this project, we have three containers that will run
+1. In this project, we have three containers that will run.
 > js-api
 > python-api
 > js-web